History of Nova Scotia: Scottish settlers

 In 1762, the earliest of the Fuadaich nan Gàidheal (Scottish Highland Clearances) forced many Gaelic families off their ancestral lands.
 The first ship loaded with Hebridean colonists arrived on "St. John's Island" (Prince Edward Island) in 1770, with later ships following in 1772 and 1774.
 In 1773, a ship named The Hector landed in Pictou, Nova Scotia, with 169 settlers mostly originating from the Isle of Skye.
-In 1784, the last barrier to Scottish settlement—a law restricting land-ownership on Cape Breton Island—was repealed, and soon both PEI and Nova Scotia were predominantly Gaelic-speaking.
+In 1784, the last barrier to Scottish settlement—a law restricting land-ownership on Cape Breton Island—was repealed, and soon PEI and certain parts of Nova Scotia (such as Pictou County) were predominantly Gaelic-speaking.
 It is estimated more than 50,000 Gaelic settlers immigrated to Nova Scotia and Cape Breton Island between 1815 and 1870.
+The Gaelic language of these settlers persists in Nova Scotia, with approximately 2,000 individuals throughout Atlantic Canada speaking what is now termed Canadian Gaelic.

 Replica of the ship Hector in 2009.
 The original ship brought 169 settlers from the Isle of Skye to Nova Scotia in 1773.

 Scottish clans

 In the Scottish Highlands, the traditional clan system was suppressed after the failed Jacobite rising of 1745, supporting the Stuart dynasty's claims to the throne.
 Scottish settlers to Nova Scotia reconstituted clan settlements in Cape Breton that persisted into the early 20th century.
 The clan system was tribal, involving an extended kin group that held land in common.
 Property was typically owned by the whole kinship group.
 In Scotland, clansmen rejected feudal claims of landlordship.
 The pioneers to Cape Breton sought out their own kin and settled alongside them.
 Farms passed from one branch of a family to another through succeeding generations, but continued to be occupied by members of the same clan.
 Clan members helped each other with communal barn raising and shared labour and tools.
 In Nova Scotia, the system was maintained through arranged marriages, mutual aid and communal tenure.
 The system enabled survival and efficiency in a harsh pioneering environment.